Foundation / Corporation

 Grants and in-kind technical assistance to Delaware licensed childcare programs to improve or expand childcare programs in low-income areas.
 Funding is intended to support programs that serve infants and toddlers, children with special needs, English language learners, or for programs that provide childcare during non-traditional hours.

-The Delaware Department of Health and Social Services has awarded a contract to Children & Families First to provide quality improvement technical assistance strategies and grant resources to licensed child care programs to increase the supply of child care in areas where it is limited.
+The goal of the grant program is to provide quality improvement technical assistance strategies and grant resources to licensed child care programs to increase the supply of child care in areas where it is limited.

 The Capacity Grant awards are intended to provide resources that will enhance the quality of care in programs, and build the availability of child care that are in limited supply in one or all of the following areas: